-International lawyers of LexMundi law firm network were briefed in Jakarta on November 20th on how to grow their practices — by AsiaLawPortal.com Editor & Publisher, John Grimley.
-Attended by LexMundi member lawyers from around the world, the briefing took place at LexMundi’s Asia-Pacific regional conference at the Grand Hyatt Jakarta.
+I briefed international lawyers of LexMundi law firm network in Jakarta on November 20th on how to grow their practices.
+The briefing was attended by LexMundi member lawyers from around the world — and took place at LexMundi’s Asia-Pacific regional conference at the Grand Hyatt Jakarta.

 Highlights of the briefing included: